jhoffman5/student_accessible_files/csc1120/life/README.md

+# This project is NOT being assigned

+I have decided against assigning this project.
+You may attempt this on your own, perhaps over the summer.

 # Conway's Game of Life

 You are to implement [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) with several constraints imposed for pedagogical reasons.